-From Spinnakers Gastro Brewpub in Victoria BC comes the “Raspberry Lager”.
-The beer pours a deep amber colour with a tan head.
-The aroma consists of raspberries, sweetness and grains.
-The flavour is of raspberry, grain, caramel, sweetness and some low bitterness.
-The alcohol content comes in at 4.5% with an IBU of 8.
-While I am not a fan of lagers in general this one was actually really interesting.
-I would not hesitate to grab more of this one.
+From Ravens Brewing Company in Abbotsford comes their “Clayburn Smoked Scotch Ale”.
+The beer pours a deep reddish colour with a brown head.
+The aroma consists of smoke, peat and caramel.
+The flavour is of caramel, toffee, peat smoke, roasted malts, maple, bitterness and sweetness.
+The alcohol content comes in at 7.5%.
+While I am not a massive fan of smoked beers this one is well made and very enjoyable.

 Commercial Description: Smouldering smoke rises over dark caramel and a rich malty backbone, leaving you with a smooth and decadent finish.